 Performs repairs and preventive maintenance on traffic signals.

 A. TRAINING AND EDUCATION

 High school diploma supplemented by a dependable work record and 18 months’ experience in traffic signal maintenance and signage manufacturing and installation.
 Requires State of Florida Traffic Safety in Work Area certification and IMSA Signs and Markings—Level I and Level II certifications, and Traffic Signals Level I certification.
-Requires a valid State of Florida Commercial drivers license “Class B” with air brakes.
-Applicants who possess a valid out of state Class “B” commercial driver’s license with air brakes must obtain the Florida Class “B” commercial driver’s license with air brakes within 10 days of employment.
+Requires a valid State of Florida driver license.
+Must possess a State of Florida driver’s license.
+Applicants who possess an out of state driver license must obtain a Florida license within 10 days of employment.

 Must have a proven record of dependability and responsibility.